freenas/freenas-docs/userguide/tasks.rst

 Replication Tasks
 -----------------

-*Replication* is the duplication of snapshots from one %brand% system to another computer.
-Replication is typically used to keep a copy of files on a separate system, with that system sometimes being at a different physical location.
-When properly configured, active replications copy new snapshots from the source system to a destination system.
+*Replication* is the process of copying
+:ref:`ZFS dataset snapshots <ZFS Primer>` from one storage pool to another.
+Replications can be configured to copy snapshots to another pool on the local system or send copies to a remote system that is in a different physical location.

+Replication schedules are typically paired with :ref:`Periodic Snapshot Tasks` to generate local copies of important data and replicate these copies to a remote system.

-The basic configuration requires a source system with the original data, a destination system that will store copied data, and an :ref:`SSH Connection <SSH Connections>` to establish the link between both systems.
-When an active
+Replications require a source system with datset snapshots and a destination that can store the copied data.
+Remote replications also require a saved :ref:`SSH Connection <SSH Connections>` between the source and destination systems.
-:ref:`periodic snapshot <Periodic Snapshot Tasks>` schedule takes snapshots of a source system dataset, the replication task copies the data to the destination system.

 First-time replication tasks can take a long time to complete as the entire dataset snapshot must be copied to the destination system.
 Replicated data is not visible on the receiving system until the replication task is complete.

-Later replications only send the incremental changes to the destination system.
-This reduces the total space required by replicated data.
+Later replications only send incremental snapshot changes to the destination system.
+This reduces both the total space required by replicated data and the network bandwidth required for the replication to complete.

-The target dataset on the destination system is automatically created in read-only mode to protect the data.
-To mount or browse the data on the receiving system, use a clone of the snapshot.
-Clones are created in read/write mode, making it possible to browse or mount them.
+The target dataset on the destination system is created in *read-only* mode to protect the data.
+To mount or browse the data on the destination system, use a clone of the snapshot.
+Clones are created in *read/write* mode, making it possible to browse or mount them.
 See :ref:`Snapshots` for more details.

+Examples in this section refer to the %brand% system with the original datasets for snapshot and replication as |rpln-sys1| and the %brand% system that is storing replicated snapshots as |rpln-sys2|.

 .. index:: Replication Creation Wizard